 - 1 large egg white, at room temperature

-- 1/2 c. unsweetened coconut milk, very well stirred
+- ½ cup full-fat unsweetened coconut milk, very well stirred

 Instructions

-- For the coconut cupcakes: Preheat oven to 350° F. Line a standard muffin tin with twelve paper liners.
+- Preheat oven to 350°F. Line a standard muffin tin with twelve paper liners.
 Set aside.

 - Add shredded coconut to the bowl of a food processor and pulse until finely ground.
-Transfer ground coconut to a medium bowl.
-To the bowl, flour, baking powder, and salt.
+Transfer ground coconut to a medium bowl and add flour, baking powder, and salt.
 Whisk to combine.

 - Bake until a toothpick inserted in the center comes out just barely clean, about 18 minutes.
 Remove from oven and let cupcakes cool in the pan for 10 minutes, and then remove cupcakes to a wire rack to cool completely.

-- For the fluffy coconut buttercream: In the bowl of a stand mixer fitted with a paddle attachment, whip butter on medium-high speed until very fluffy, about 8 minutes, occasionally scraping down the sides and bottom of the bowl.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat butter on medium-high speed until very fluffy, about 8 minutes, occasionally scraping down the sides and bottom of the bowl.
 Add powdered sugar and salt, and beat on low to incorporate.
-Add half and half, coconut extract, and vanilla extract, mixing on low until combined.
+Add half & half, coconut extract, and vanilla extract, mixing on low until combined.
 Increase mixer speed to medium-high and beat until very light and fluffy, about 5 to 6 minutes, occasionally scraping down the sides and bottom of the bowl.

-- To assemble the cupcakes: Use a large cookie scoop (I use this one) to top each cupcake with a round of coconut buttercream.
-Gently tap the bottom of the cupcake on the counter once or twice to settle the buttercream onto the cupcake.
-The coconut buttercream recipe makes just enough frosting for twelve cupcakes frosted in this generous manner, so try not to snitch too much out of the bowl!
+- Use a large 3-tablespoon cookie scoop to top each cupcake with a round of coconut buttercream.
+Very gently tap the bottom of the cupcake on the counter once or twice to settle the buttercream down onto the cupcake a bit.
+The fluffy coconut buttercream recipe makes just enough frosting for twelve cupcakes frosted in this generous manner.
 Top the buttercream with some large flake coconut, if desired, to finish off the cupcakes.

 Nutrition Information: